 - See your care primary doctor, and stay active.
 He or she will likely prescribe NSAIDs for two weeks.
 Meanwhile, stay active.
 “Activity can and should be continued.
 Prolonged bed rest (more than 24 to 48 hours) is bad advice,” says Dr. DeMicco.

-- Schedule P.T. if needed after two weeks.
+- Schedule physical therapy if needed after two weeks.
 If you’re still in pain after two weeks, a physical therapist can show you exercises that can strengthen the muscles supporting your spine as well as back-friendly maneuvers.

 - Lose weight, and quit tobacco.
 Maintaining your ideal weight will take the pressure off your spine.
 It’s important to avoid tobacco products too.
 “Nicotine impedes microcirculation, so your spine will degenerate at a faster rate,” says Dr. DeMicco.

 If the source of your pain is difficult to pinpoint, seek help from a hip or spine specialist.
-The specialist may order an injection of lidocaine.
+The specialist may order an injection of lidocaine, or they may perform diagnostic/therapeutic hip injection under fluoroscopy or ultrasound.
 If the problem is the hip, this will numb the hip joint and relieve symptoms immediately.
 “If the pain does not improve, we know we’re barking up the wrong tree,” says Dr. Murray.
 The same technique can rule out or confirm back pain.